faizan0717/ctf-editorial/README.md

 # ctf-editorial
-Just a repo to store all the ctf i have solved over the years.
+in this repo i will be storing editorial/solutions for all the ctf i have solved over the years.
+Feel free to check out the solutions.
+# Author
+Mohammed faizan ahmed